Penalized Maximum Likelihood Estimator for Mixture of von Mises-Fisher Distributions: Background

 where $I_r(\cdot)$ is the modified Bessel function of the first kind of order $r$.
 The vMF distribution becomes increasingly concentrated at the mean direction $\mu$ as the concentration parameter $\kappa$ increases.
-The case $\kappa=0$ corresponds to the uniform distribution on $\mathbb{S}^d$. \\ \\ A mixture of vMF distributions \citep{Banerjee2005} assumes that each observation is drawn from one of the $p$ vMF distributions.
-The probability density function of a mixture of vMF distributions with $p$ mixture components can be expressed as
+The case $\kappa=0$ corresponds to the uniform distribution on $\mathbb{S}^{d-1}$. \\ \\ The probability density function of a mixture of vMF distributions with $p$ mixture components can be expressed as